 What is the Modified Linear Periodised Programme?

 Taken from Brad Schoenfeld’s book Science and Development of Muscle Hypertrophy a linear periodised programme is a scientific approach to strength and muscle hypertrophy (growth and increase of the size of muscle).
 This book has been one of the best sellers for Human Kinetics.
 It is one of the best strength training books and one of Human Kinetic’s most valuable academic books.
 So its easy to see why I chose this book for my programme.
-Having done a fair bit of research I think this linear periodised programme is the programme for me!
+Having done a fair bit of research I concluded that this linear periodised programme is the programme for me!

 What is Periodisation?